RoboCupatHomeSim/interactive-cleanup-unity2/README.md

 1. Create a "Build" folder under this project folder.
 1. Open this project with Unity.
 1. Click [File]-[Build Profiles].
-1. Click [Build]
+1. Click [Build].
 1. Select the "Build" folder.
+The build will start.
 1. Copy the "TTS" folder under the "Build" folder.

 ## How to Run